 Asia, a vast, culturally and linguistically diverse region, is home to half the world’s population.
 Study of this region requires a broad scope as well as specific study of one or more societies within it.
 Asia is divided conventionally into five subregions: East Asia, Southeast Asia, South Asia, Central Asia, and Western Asia.
 Asian Studies combines training in Asian languages with study of the cultural, social, economic, and intellectual complexity of these subregions.
 While the program is new, it has deep roots.
 Asian students have come to Knox for nearly a century.
 Regular courses in Asian history began in the 1960’s and Japanese language in the 1980’s.
 Current members of the Knox faculty have lived and engaged in research in India, Thailand, the Philippines, the Middle East, China, and Japan.

 The strength of Asian Studies at Knox is East Asia, with the established Japanese language program and the newly created Chinese language program.
 Asia-related courses in Anthropology/Sociology, Political Science, History, and Philosophy provide additional opportunities.
-In addition to the Asian Studies major, students may minor in Japanese or Chinese.
+In addition to the Asian Studies major, students may currently minor in Japanese Language and Japanese Studies, and Chinese Language and Chinese Studies.

 Off-campus study in Asia has been a key component of Asian studies at Knox for decades.
 In addition to the approved programs in Japan, China, and India, students have participated in study programs in Southeast Asia, Middle East, and Oceania.
-See the catalog section on Special Programs and Opportunities.
+Recent Off-Campus Student opportunities have included: